Quality of care plays an important role in the treatment of back and spine pain in children and adolescents.

 This refers to a defect or stress fracture in the posterior spine that can cause low back pain.
 Activities that require twisting or hyperextension of the back (such as gymnastics, wrestling, diving, football, and hockey) may put increased stress in the low back resulting in trauma to the bone and eventual fracture.
 Pain is usually worse with back extension rather than bending forward.
 Tight hamstrings may pull on the pelvis resulting in flattening of the low back or difficulty taking long strides with walking or running.
 Taking a break from sports and doing exercises focused on hamstring stretching and core strength can help relieve tension in the low back and improve symptoms.
 A back brace can provide some relief.
 Surgery is reserved for those cases of severe pain that do not improve with non-operative treatment.

 This refers to slipping of one vertebra forward with respect to the vertebra below and occurs most often in the lower, or lumbosacral, spine.
 Defects in the posterior spine allow for this slippage to occur.
 As the vertebra slips forward, it can injure spinal nerves.
 Often children/adolescents can participate in full sports with mild slips if the pain is minimal.
 If slips are severe or progressive, surgery may be recommended.

 This rarely occurs in adolescents, but it is possible during a forceful activity such as weightlifting.
-Unlike adults, children and adolescents still have growth plates on the ends of their vertebrae.
+Unlike adults, children and adolescents possess growth plates on the ends of their vertebrae.
 That’s why it is important that children see a pediatric orthopedic physician who knows how to treat growth plates in children when it comes to spinal injuries.
 When the disk herniates or pushes back, the young disk may pull a fragment of this growing bone with it, and this can cause pressure on the nerves or spinal cord.
 When this occurs, surgery may be necessary to remove the bone fragment.

 Infection and Back Pain